hannesdatta/thesis-guide/content/coach/feedback.md

 ### Support from others

 - I'm not the only person to ask for feedback.
-In fact, friends or colleagues may go the extra mile to discuss research questions, find spelling mistakes, or help you fix some errors in your `R` code.
+In fact, friends or colleagues may go the extra mile to discuss research questions, find spelling mistakes, or help you fix some errors in your code.

 - If you do seek support from others, *you need to tell me about it* so that I can accurately gauge your own performance, which is crucial for a proper planning.